slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 - output_dim: embedding dimension
 - input_length: maximum length of a document

-A output_dim = 2 means that every word is mapped to a vector that can hold 2 elements, or features.
+A output_dim = 2 means that every word is represented by a vector that contains 2 elements, or features.
 These numbers can be chosen arbitrarily.
 A larger output_dim will have more features to train on, but will also be more computationally expensive.

 Once the embedding layer is added to the network, the learning process is [configured](https://keras.io/api/models/model_training_apis/), and we run model.predict() to generate the predicted outputs.